Great Books to Read

-The Politics of Immigration: Partisanship, Demographic Change, and American National Identity (Oxford University Press) by Professor Tom K. Wong, Department of Political Science, University of California, San Diego.
+The Politics of Immigration: Partisanship, Demographic Change, and American National Identity (Oxford University Press) by Professor Tom K. Wong, University of California, San Diego.
 More information

 Abstract: During his presidential campaign, the new elected President of U.S., Donald Trump, called for a complete ban on Muslims from entering the United States.
 Although numerous European observers have been shocked by his racist proposal, this paper found that a sizeable proportion of Europeans support a similar ban in their own countries, e.g. Czech Republic (54%), Hungary (51%), Estonia (42%), Poland (33%), and Portugal (33%).
 The paper also provides evidence that racism and immigration phobia play a key role in shaping Europeans’ support of a ban on Muslim immigration.
 This finding challenges the discourse and campaigns of the populist groups who exploit the ‘Islamization of Europe’ rhetoric successfully and use various pretexts to justify a call for a ban on Muslims’ immigration, e.g. the threat to security, secularism, democracy, Western ‘identity’, culture and values.

 My Last Published Article

 My article "In debates about migration, we ignore a huge proportion of highly-skilled women" published on February 8, 2017 on The Conversation.
 To read.